hrtsv/TempMan/README.md

 1. Check the logs for the app container in the Dockge interface.

 2. Common issues and solutions:
-   - If you can't access the application, ensure that your Traefik configuration is correct and that the domain is properly set up.
+   - If you can't access the application, ensure that port 5000 is not being used by another service on your system.
    - If IPMI or NVIDIA temperatures are not displayed, ensure that the necessary devices are properly mapped to the container and that you have the required permissions to access them.

 3. If you need to update to the latest version of the application: